Parking restrictions in Swansea

 Two yellow bars mean loading is not permitted at any time.

 Loading bays are usually marked on the road and shown on signs.
 You may not wait in these areas unless you are loading or unloading.

 School keep clear markings

-You must not stop, park, nor pick up nor drop off passengers on areas shown by school keep clear markings.
+You must not stop, park, pick up nor drop off passengers on areas shown by school keep clear markings.

 Parking is governed by rules 238-252 of the Highway Code.
 The rules contained in the Highway Code have the force of law and apply to the drivers and passengers of all vehicles and to cyclists and pedestrians.
-It is the responsibility of all drivers to be and remain familiar with the Highway Code.
+It is the responsibility of all drivers to be and stay familiar with the Highway Code.